stormearthandlava/stormearthandlava.github.io/guide/general/trinkets.md

 * Medium passive trinket.
 It will give you a huge amount of intel after using {{ site.data.talent.fe }} or {{ site.data.talent.se }} for a very low duration.
 It has a lot of potential in Wildfire builds

 #### {{ site.data.gear.ominous_chromatic_essence }} (from the Forgotten Experiments):
 * Strong stat stick that gives a lot of secondaries if your whole group has it.
-It's unlikely that many specs play this, making it less good than it could be.
-It still has a lot of potential despite that problem.
+Since its good for most spec, it will be very good in raid and a bit worse in dungeons.

 #### {{ site.data.gear.dragonscale }} (rare drop from Kazzara, the Hellforged):
 * Solid passive trinket, often giving you some crit on high uptime.